 This digestive enzyme supplement contains a high-grade blend of sixteen of the most effective digestive enzymes including lactase, lipase, amylase, three types of protease enzymes, and much more.
 Taking such a supplement can help your digestive system move proteins, starches, fat, and other food compounds through your body with minimal to no bloating, cramping, or constipation.

 When caring for your gut, it can be confusing to decide which supplements to choose to help relieve your symptoms.
 However, by choosing a potent and diverse probiotic along with a high-quality digestive enzyme together you can create a winning team with all upsides.
-And for best results, be sure to pair these supplements with a mostly plant-based diet full of potent prebiotic foods and fermented probiotic foods for extra antioxidant and inflammation-fighting power.
+And for best results, be sure to pair these supplements with a mostly plant-based diet full of potent prebiotic foods and fermented probiotic foods for extra joint health support and defense against free radicals.
 After all, optimal gut health requires a balanced approach of a healthy diet, proper supplementation, and managing stress.
 So, use probiotics, digestive enzymes, and a positive, plant-based diet approach to help your gut be at its best everyday.